diop-malick/projetkoreant/README.md

 ### Understanding the branches

-We use thow branche :
+We use two branches :

 - Develop
   - Used in local and for deploymenent in remote vps server ( vps365425.ovh.net/korean-test )